About the Program

 Playing Ability Test

 The Playing Ability Test (P.A.T.) is a 36-hole, PGA sanctioned event necessary to complete before becoming a PGA Member.
 In order to pass the 36-hole PAT, you must achieve a 36-hole score within 15 shots of the course rating.
 For example, if the course rating is 72, the target score for the 36-holes would be 159 (72x2=144 +15=159).
-Because the PGA considers the ability to play the game of golf with a high degree of proficiency as vital for membership, all Penn State PGA Golf Management students are required to pass this proficiency test prior to graduation from the university.
+Because the PGA considers the ability to play the game of golf with a high degree of proficiency as vital for membership, all Penn State PGA Professional Golf Management students are required to pass this proficiency test prior to graduation from the university.